zhiwenh/delib/README.md

 ```

 ### Adjust transaction options
+These are the options the all of your transactions will be using by default.
+You can override them by putting in your own custom options object into your deploy or contract method calls.
 ```
 delib.eth.options = {
-  from: delib.eth.accounts[0],
+  from: this.account, // By default this is your first account
+  to: null, // Automatically takes on the address of the contract you're calling
   value: 0,
-  gas: 1000000, // unused gas is refunded
+  gas: 0, // If gas is set at 0 or null the gas cost is estimated
-  // to: Optional.
-Sets it to the contract you're looking to call by default
-  // gasValue: Optional.
-Sets it to the mean network gas price by default };
+  gasValue: null,
+  data: null,
+  nonce: null
+}
 ```

 ### Deploy contract

-The address of the deployed contract is saved in your project directory.
-This address is used when you try and call methods on the contract.
+The addresses of the deployed contract is saved in your project directory.
+This address is used when you try and call methods on the contract with the library or CLI.
+The options parameter is optional, and will override the ones in `delib.eth.options`.

 The promise returns an instance of the contract.
 ```
-delib.eth.deploy('Test')
+delib.eth.deploy('Test', [arg1, arg2, arg3], options)
   .then(instance => {
     const address = instance.address;